lindseyeggleston/spoiler_alert/README.md

 - Product: Clear and concise project objective in readme file and comprehension project timeline

 Stage 2: Data Preprocessing
-- Extract character specific vocabulary and term frequencies from their respective chapters
+- Extract character specific vocabulary from their respective chapters
+- Extract character interations and script
+- tokenization and lemmatization
 - tf-idf with nltk and gensim
-- Product:
+- Product: vectorized sequences of

 Stage 3: RNN
+- Construct basic 3-layer rnn
+- Experiment with dropout
 - RMSProps or Adam adaptive learning rate methods
+- Train on passages and script to determine best input
 - Product: a trained rnn model

 Stage 4: Test Model
+- Hold out one book from training to predict on
-- vectorize new data (scenarios for character dialogue)
+- Vectorize new data (scenarios for character dialogue)
 - Product:

 Phase 5: Web App and Visualization
-- S
+- Graph theory to visualize character interactions
 - Product: